valyala/gorpc/README.md

 * It minimizes the number of recv() syscalls by reading and buffering as much as possible data from the network.

+* It supports RPC batching, which allows preparing multiple requests and sending them to the server in a single batch.

 These features help the OS minimizing overhead (CPU load, the number of TCP connections in TIME_WAIT and CLOSE_WAIT states, the number of network packets and the amount of network bandwidth) required for RPC processing under